 No, the UC San Diego nurse-midwives attend births in both the Birth Center (4th floor) and our traditional Labor & Delivery suites at both Jacobs Medical Center in La Jolla and UC San Diego Medical Center in Hillcrest.

 There is always a nurse-midwife available in the hospital, 24 hours a day.
 This may or may not be the nurse-midwife you have been seeing for your prenatal care.
 All of the nurse-midwives provide excellent care with the same philosophy.
 We encourage you to attend our

 No, due to the increased monitoring required to ensure the health of you and your baby, it's safest for you to give birth in Labor & Delivery.
 The nurse-midwives will still provide your care and work with you to have the birthing experience you want.
 Read more about

 Yes, the nurse-midwives can order pain medications for you in the Birth Center.
 Generally these are given as an injection (shot) or through an IV.
 You also can use hydrotherapy, birthing balls, birthing stools, massage, walking and breathing techniques for pain management.
-Epidurals are not given in the Birth Center because they require increased monitoring of you and your baby.
+Epidurals and nitrous oxide are not given in the Birth Center because they require increased monitoring of you and your baby.